abdus4work/datastructure-and-algorithm/Check_Prime_Number/Solution.md

 The time complexity of this approach is `O(sqrt(N))` because we are iterating from 1 to sqrt(N).

 ## Space Complexity: `O(1)`
+The space complexity of this approach is `O(1)` because we are using only a constant amount of space.